intercom/intercom-ruby/README.md

 ```

 You can handle the rate limits yourself but a simple option is to use the handle_rate_limit flag.
 This will automatically catch the 429 rate limit exceeded error and wait until the reset time to retry.
+After three retries a rate limit exception will be raised.
+Encountering this error frequently may require a revisiting of your usage of the API.

 ```
 intercom = Intercom::Client.new(token: ENV['AT'], handle_rate_limit: true)